hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 The benefit of this is that a poorly written query can perform well on OLAP.
 The negative is that fine-tuning the query might not always work because the query optimizer might translate it to the same plan as the suboptimal one.

+If you are interested in a more in-depth theoretical discussion of databases, I strongly recommend that you read [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppmann.
+It is by far the best book on (not only) databases that I have read so far.

 ### Isn't SQL declarative?
 You might have heard that SQL is a declarative language–you tell the database what you want, and it figures out how to get it.
 We will see that how you write your queries can have a substantial impact on performance.
-Some people argue that this means that SQl is not declarative, while others say that it is, but that the declarativness does not guarantee that the database will always choose the best plan, regardless of how you write the query.
+Some people argue that this means that SQl is not declarative, while others say that it is, but that the declarativity does not guarantee that the database will always choose the best plan, regardless of how you write the query.
 There is a nice [discussion](https://softwareengineering.stackexchange.com/questions/200319/is-sql-declarative) about this on StackExchange.
 We won't delve into this here.
 We will demonstrate that how you write your queries impacts performance, and that is what matters.